 The City of Hamilton and Waterfront Shores – the developer who won the bid to build out the City’s planned Pier 8 redevelopment – have not reached a settlement with resident appellants Herman Turkstra and Harbour West Neighbours Inc.

-All parties stood in front of the Local Planning Appeal Tribunal on April 10, 2019 to report on their progress towards an agreement following an unexpected decision of the Tribunal the week prior which pushed all the parties into a week of intensive talks to reach a settlement.
+All parties stood in front of the Local Planning Appeal Tribunal on April 10, 2019, to report on their progress toward an agreement following an unexpected decision of the Tribunal the week prior which pushed all the parties into a week of intensive settlement talks.

 Local Planning Appeal Tribunal member Blair Taylor, presiding over the appeal hearing, asked the parties for updates on their progress in finding an agreement.